fischerq/ha-braiins-pool/README.md

 ## Braiins Pool Home Assistant Integration

-Monitor your Braiins Pool mining rewards and account statistics directly within Home Assistant.
-This integration allows you to track your daily rewards, current balance, and potentially other metrics exposed by the Braiins Pool API.
+Monitor your Braiins Pool mining statistics, account data, and worker performance directly within Home Assistant.
+This integration fetches a variety of data points from the Braiins Pool API to provide insights into your mining operations.

 ### Installation